 - Creating a sample program that all local governments may use and articulate the necessary steps to build a program.

-The bill defines a historically underutilized business as a business that is at least 51% owned and controlled, in both the management and day-to-day business decisions, by one or more individuals who are:
+The act defines a historically underutilized business as a business that is at least 51% owned and controlled, in both the management and day-to-day business decisions, by one or more individuals who are:

 - Members of a racial or ethnic minority group;